 Vehicle Mounted Sights

 In answer to the military’s need for long-range, mounted and rugged thermal imagers on vehicles, multi-sensor thermal- imaging technology has been developed for combat vehicles.
 These thermal sights aid in rapid identification and threat location for our forces and help in their elimination.

 Protection of Military Bases

-Military bases and static installations present an attractive target to terrorist as well as enemy forces.
+Military bases and static installations present an attractive target to terrorists as well as enemy forces.
 Effective perimeter security is essential since such installations house administrative and operational equipment, along with personnel.
 Early warning thermal imaging systems enable the military to assess the potential threat and act in a timely and effective manner.

 Motion detection is an important element of Automatic Target Recognition (ATR) and perimeter monitoring systems.
 Thermal imaging has become an integral part of these systems because of its ability to operate in all weather conditions.
 Generally, for long-range surveillance applications, the images containing the moving target are transmitted to the base station for manual interpretation.
-In short-range surveillance, the moving target identification (MTI) system intelligently recognizes if the moving target is a potential enemy target and transmits this information to a firing system.
+In short-range surveillance, a moving target identification (MTI) system intelligently recognizes if the moving target is a potential enemy target and transmits this information to a firing system.

 QUALITATIVE REQUIREMENTS OF THERMAL WEAPON SIGHTS (TWS)

 The military looks for several qualitative requirements in the development of thermal weapon sights.
 The first consideration is always the battle context and the resultant necessity.
 These are followed by technical requirements, some of which are discussed below.

 Accuracy is of paramount importance to soldiers on the battlefields on the ground, in the air, or on the sea.
 For this reason, military forces rely on electro-optical solutions to provide a clear and immediate picture of their expansive surroundings at all times using multiple sensor technologies, together with long-range optics and sensor stabilization.